Precast provides the backbone of the Seattle waterfront while putting in place the path to local wildlife restoration.

 Additional challenges for the city included construction-related factors such as working in a constrained area, arranging work based on tide levels, a tight construction schedule, and production within exacting tolerances of components for field assembly.

-Oldcastle Precast in Auburn, Wash., was selected by the joint venture team of Mortenson-Manson, general contractor/construction manager, to supply concrete Z-superstructure segments, sidewalk panels, and face panels for the project.
+Oldcastle Infrastructure, A CRH Company, in Auburn, Wash., was selected by the joint venture team of Mortenson-Manson, general contractor/construction manager, to supply concrete Z-superstructure segments, sidewalk panels, and face panels for the project.

 The concrete Z-superstructure segments were an important structural component in building the seawall and would act as the backbone of the new seawall's cantilevered sidewalk.
 Four hundred Z-shaped precast segments, each 8-ft. wide by 9-ft. tall and that extended 13-ft., were manufactured and shipped.